Israela

 "Sarima lunged toward me: 'What's the matter with you?' she hissed.
 The professor focused his full attention on me and glowered...
 'I told you that...until each of us really sees the other, there will never be peace in this region.
 Personal relationships are the same as politics, Ratiba, viewed through a narrower lens.'"

-Listen to the first two chapters of the historical fiction book Israela and read the Fascinating Authors interview with the author
+Listen to the first two chapters of the historical fiction Israela and read the Fascinating Authors interview with the author

 click here.